mheap/pin-github-action/README.md

         uses: nexmo/github-actions/submodule-auto-pr@73549280c1c566830040d9a01fe9050dae6a3036 # pin@master
 ```

-You can pass multiple actions to ignore as a comma separated list e.g. `actions/checkout,mheap/*`
+You can pass multiple actions to allow as a comma separated list e.g. `actions/checkout,mheap/*`

 A quick overview of the available globbing patterns (taken from [multimatch](https://github.com/sindresorhus/multimatch), which we use to match globs):